vesoft-inc/nebula/docs/manual_doc/Statement_Syntax/Utility_Statements/DESCRIBE_syntax.md

 --------------------------------------------------------
 ```

 Providing information about tag.
-Please refer to XXX about CREATE TAG.
+As regards information about CREATE TAG.

 ```
 nebula> DESCRIBE TAG player